developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/input/voice/index.md

 * Do not use Google Assistant while DataWedge Voice Input is in use, as it can lead to undesirable behavior.
 * Providing numbers and other special characters as part of the data capture start phrase is not supported.
 * Voice Input is not supported if Enterprise Home Screen (EHS) is in restricted mode.
 However, enabling all the privilege settings in EHS will reinstate Voice Input in DataWedge.
+* If the PTT (push-to-talk) button is released during voice capture, there can be a 1 to 2 second delay to display the captured data due to the speech engine continually listening at that moment.
+* When PTT Express is enabled and running, Voice Input should not be used simultaneously, otherwise it can lead to unexpected behavior.

 ------